ZJU-Automated-Reasoning-Group/arlib/docs/source/quantifiers.rst

 It is important to understand the differences between Skolemization and quantifier elimination:

-- Skolemization does not preserve the formula's meaning (it preserves satisfiabilty, but not equivalence)
+- First, Skolemization does not preserve the formula's meaning (it preserves satisfiabilty, but not equivalence)
-- QE replaces a formula with an equivalent but quantifier-free formula
+- Second, QE replaces a formula with an equivalent but quantifier-free formula
-- QE is only possible for specific theories, and is generally very expensive
+- Third, QE is only possible for specific theories, and is generally very expensive

 =============
 Related Work